da380/Dimensions/README.md

 ## Inclusion in another CMake project

 The library is best included using CMake's  Fetch_Content method.
-The key additions to the projects CMake file are:
+The key additions to the including project's CMake file are:
 ```Cmake
 include(FetchContent)
 FetchContent_Declare(